Strengthening Marriage Through Times of Loss and Grief

 Sometimes you just need to know the other person has your back even if they have no clue what you’re going through.
 Jacob’s grandmother who he grew up next door to and was close to his entire childhood passed away when we were newlyweds.
 I’d never met the woman, but I hear she was amazing!
 The funeral and week after were a hard time for him, and clearly, I wasn’t experiencing the same thing.
 I found just being there to give a hug, to hand a tissue when needed, and to just support and let him grieve was just what he needed.
 I’ve had similar times of pain and loss.

 My teenage best friend died last fall, and he’s been nothing but supportive having only met the guy twice.
 Jacob booked my flight and arranged childcare the second we knew funeral arrangements.
 The love and support were amazing!
 He knows sometimes I just need him to tell me it’s okay to be sad and cry.
-And having him by my side has made all the difference when I’m really hurting.supporting a spouse through the hard times
+And having him by my side has made all the difference when I’m really hurting.Supporting Your Spouse During the Hard Times

 I’ve been known to bust out some Brain Reagan just to make us laugh for a few hours on really hard days.
 After one failed infertility treatment we mourned by heading to California and going to Six Flags for a really fun day to distract from tears.
 We are both firm believers in feeling the pain and sadness in order to heal, but occasionally you just need a break from crying or hurting.